maxman3789/Password-Generator/README.md

 This Password Generator starts as a button on the page that says, "GENERATE PASSWORD"

-The App asks for the length of the password.
-Any number below 8 and above 128 is rejected and the App asks the user to insert a new length.
+Once clicked, the App asks for the length of the password.
+Any number below 8 and above 128 is rejected.
+The App asks the user to insert a new password length.

 Next, the App will ask if the user wants to use lower case letters, then upper case letters, then numbers, then special characters.
     -Every Letter of the Alphabet will be in 2 Arrays.
 One for Upper Case and another for Lower Case.